spiralizing/spiralizing.github.io/DSEntries/LLMs.md

 However, if we want a more complex or custom ruled-based analyzer there are not many other options but to build it ourselves.
 But don't worry, here is where the *magic* of pre-trained Large Language Models comes into play.

-A pre-trained LLM, it is what it sounds it is: a Language Model that has been trained with a corpus large enough to *learn* non-trivial relationships between words and perform a specific task.
+A pre-trained LLM is exactly what it sounds like: a Language Model that has been trained with a corpus large enough to *learn* non-trivial relationships between words and perform a specific task.
 Learning these relationships between words allows the model to generate text that resembles text written by someone.
-But that is not exactly the *magic* I was referring to, what I was referring to is something called **Transfer Learning**, I used this method in a [previous post](/DSEntries/StyleTransfer/) for a different problem.
+Learning these relationships between words allows the model to generate text that resembles text written by someone, but that is not exactly the *magic* I was referring to.
+What I was referring to is something called **Transfer Learning**, and I used this method in a [previous post](/DSEntries/StyleTransfer/) for a different problem.

 The basis of transfer learning is to use the knowledge (representations, relationships) that the model learned during training for a task to perform a new task.
 In this particular case we want to use a LLM that has been trained for **next token prediction** (text generation) and *fine-tune* it for **sequence classification** (sentiment analysis).
 The *knowledge* here consists in the relationships between words (tokens) also known as **semantic relationships** that the model *learns* in the **attention layers** of the [Transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)#Architecture).